 It was the last time Christopher Bailey cheered for his team, or any team.

 Bailey, who had been Auburn’s head cheerleader the previous year, had transferred to Tuscaloosa in the fall of 2003 out of a desire to cheer competitively, something Auburn cheerleaders didn’t do, and to be closer to his girlfriend, who also cheered for the Tide.

-It was a hard decision to make, and an easy angle for a story leading up to that year’s Iron Bowl.
+It was a hard decision to make, but an easy angle for a story leading up to that year’s Iron Bowl.

 “Coming back to Auburn to cheer at this year’s big game will be tough,” Bailey told the Plainsman in an interview the week of the game.
 “I know I am going to be nervous.”

-But the nervousness stemmed from wondering how he’d be received back in Auburn—by Auburn fans, not Bama fans.
+The nervousness stemmed from wondering how he’d be received back in Auburn—by Auburn fans, not Bama fans.
 The Bama folks already knew he still had feelings for Auburn.
 He was a lifelong fan.
 His dad was a graduate.
-He’d spent four years there.
+Bailey had spent four years there.
 It was only natural.
 And they were cool with it.

-In fact, though Alabama’s cheerleading coach insisted in the Plainsman’s feature that the Tide did not poach other school’s cheerleaders, Bailey was basically recruited to Bama, and not just by a girlfriend who no longer wanted the hassle of a cross-state, cross-rivalry relationship (and whom he eventually married).
+In fact, though Alabama’s cheerleading coach insisted to the Plainsman that the Tide did not poach other school’s cheerleaders, Bailey was basically recruited to Bama, and not just by a girlfriend who no longer wanted the hassle of a cross-state, cross-rivalry relationship (and whom he eventually married).

 Bailey’s father, a 1970 Auburn grad, told the Plainsman that Bama had been trying to secure his son’s services for two years, which seems to jibe with a quote from Bama cheerleader Adam Rhoden: “I’ve been trying to get him to Bama for a long time.”